-There is no mandatory minimum sentence for manslaughter in Canada unless it is committed with a firearm; then, the mandatory minimum is a four-year prison term.
-Penalties for manslaughter range from a life sentence to probation, but most manslaughter cases fall within the scope of 4 to 15 years.
+There isno mandatory minimum sentence for manslaughter in Canada unless it is committed with a firearm; then, the mandatory minimum is a four-year prison term.
+Penalties for manslaughter range from a minimum punishment range of probation to a maximum penalty of a life sentence, but most manslaughter cases fall within the scope of 4 to 15 years.

 If you or a loved one face manslaughter charges, you need an experienced and skilled criminal lawyer on your side.
-William Jaksa has over a decade of experience defending clients in the criminal justice system and can help you understand your case and help you find the best outcome.
+William Jaksa has over 15 years of experience defending clients in the criminal justice system and can help you understand your case and help you find the best outcome.
 Contact Willaim Jaksa for a consultation on your case today.